Karakoram Prime-X Review

 Our Analysis and Test Results

 Karakoram has been one of the leading binding manufacturers since its founding in 2009.
 The brand differentiates its products with active joining technology and systems.
 The active joining of the two halves is meant to increase the snowboard's performance by helping to mitigate the flex of the split in the board.
-Karakoram thought about the details and additional weight savings when designing the 2020 Prime X. It uses CNC'ed space-grade aluminum, aluminum hardware, and hollow, yet strong pins.
-The 2020 model saves 85 grams off of its 2019 predecessor.
+Karakoram thought about the details and additional weight savings when designing the Prime X. It uses CNC'ed space-grade aluminum, aluminum hardware, and hollow, yet strong pins.
+The model we tested shaves 85 grams off of its predecessor.

 These bindings performed excellently on the way up.
 We gauged their performance on comfort, sidehilling ability, and the quality of the stride.
 The Prime X provided all range of motion required for daily touring.
 The pivot point maxes out at around 90 degrees relative to the board, and the touring pivot works like an axle, minimizing friction for efficient touring.
 The metal baseplate provided adequate comfort and is consistent with the rest of the industry.
 In addition to being comfortable, this model sidehills very well thanks to its higher sidearm.
 Overall, the Prime X tours well.

 The Prime X is machined with bombproof materials and looks robust.
 Given its structure, it's pretty light.
 A single binding weighs 720 grams on our scale with the ratcheting buckle.

 Since we can't ride with only a single binding, we decided to weigh the entire setup.
 Every screw and bracket was accounted for.
 The Karakoram Ride 2.0, risers, and touring brackets weigh 839 grams.
 This is one of the heavest ride interfaces in the category, in part due to the number of moving parts.
 The entire riding weight of the Prime X is 5 pounds 0.3 ounces.
 Suddenly the seemingly lightweight has become pretty heavy.